Essential Bookkeeping Tips for Small Business Owners

 This system’s genius lies in its simplicity.
 Every entry made into the books consists of a debit and an equal, offsetting credit.
 Investopedia explains this concept further.

-If you purchase inventory for cash, your inventory account (an asset) increases with a debit entry, while your cash account (another asset) decreases by an equal amount with a credit entry.
+If you purchase inventory for cash, your inventory account (an asset) increases with a debit entry.
+In contrast, your cash account (another asset) decreases by an equal amount with a credit entry.
 Sounds easy?
-It should.
-Because it gives you control over your finances.
+It should be because it gives you control over your finances.

 The magic happens when these entries interact.
 By balancing debits and credits across multiple categories – think liabilities vs expenses – we create transparency and accountability.